Ralph Abernathy: Montgomery bus boycott

-Involvement in the civil rights movement
+Southern Christian Leadership Conference and support of Freedom Riders

-On January 11, 1957, after a two-day long meeting, the Southern Leaders Conference on Transportation and Non-violent Integration, was founded.
+On January 11, 1957, after a two-day-long meeting, the Southern Leaders Conference on Transportation and Non-violent Integration was founded.
 On February 14, 1957, the conference convened again in New Orleans.
 During that meeting, they changed the group's name to the Southern Leadership Conference and appointed the following executive board: King, president; Charles Kenzie Steele, vice president; Abernathy, financial secretary-treasurer; T. J. Jemison, secretary; I. M. Augustine, general counsel.
 On August 8, 1957, the Southern Leadership Conference held its first convention, in Montgomery.
 They changed the conference's name a final time to the Southern Christian Leadership Conference, and decided to start voter registration drives for black people across the south.

-On May 20, 1961, the Freedom Riders stopped in Montgomery while on their way from Washington, D.C. to New Orleans to protest the still segregated buses across the south.
+On May 20, 1961, the Freedom Riders stopped in Montgomery while on their way from Washington, D.C., to New Orleans to protest the still segregated buses across the south.
 Many of the Freedom Riders were beaten by a white mob once they arrived at the Montgomery bus station, causing several of the riders to be hospitalized.
 The following night Abernathy and King set up an event in support of the Freedom Riders, where King would make an address, at Abernathy's church.
 More than 1,500 people came to the event that night.
 The church was soon surrounded by a mob of white segregationists who laid siege on the church.
 King, from inside the church, called the Attorney General Robert F. Kennedy, and pleaded for help from the federal government.
 There was a group of United States Marshals sent there to protect the event, but they were too few in number to protect the church from the angry mob, who had begun throwing rocks and bricks through the windows of the church.
 Reinforcements with riot experience, from the Marshals service, were sent in to help defend the perimeter.
 By the next morning, the Governor of Alabama, after being called by Kennedy, sent in the Alabama National Guard, and the mob was finally dispersed.
 After the success of the Freedom Riders in Montgomery, Birmingham, and Huntsville, Alabama in 1961, King insisted that Abernathy assume the pastorate of the West Hunter Street Baptist Church in Atlanta; Abernathy moved his family from Montgomery becoming the pastor in 1962.

 The King/Abernathy partnership spearheaded successful nonviolent movements in Montgomery; Albany, Georgia; Birmingham, Mississippi, Washington D.C., Selma, Alabama; St. Augustine, Florida; Chicago, and Memphis.
 King and Abernathy journeyed together, often sharing the same hotel rooms, and leisure times with their wives, children, family, and friends.
 And they were both jailed 17 times together, for their involvement in the movement.